63n0m3/XYtable/README.md

 https://youtu.be/hIaf1pSfH0I

 Features:
--Graphical Menu with seperate adjustable stepper motor scalling(pulses per centimeter).
+-Graphical Menu with seperate adjustable stepper motor scalling(pulses per sentimeter).
 -Jog with graphical menu options for speed selection and axis selection(XY, X, Y, none).
 Jog sets up automatically neutral position at startup.
 Jog can be 2 axis.
 It switches off during execution of G1 Moves.
 -Position with display accuracy of 1 micro(meter).
 Depending what units you consider as the base unit.